dmpagency/hr.testproject/README-SCRAPING.md

 # Apify scraper - DMP clients #

+Create Apify actor which will load clients from DMP website and converts them to JSON.

 ### Technologies ###
 * Apify (https://apify.com/) and Crawlee (https://crawlee.dev/docs/quick-start)
     * Use crawler of your choice - Cheerio, Puppeteer or Playwright